Bortiz25/pet-store-website/README.md

 Example of a `index.js` file that is rendering the index page using the routes.

  # `.ejs` files
 - about.ejs
-- addProduct.ejs:
+- addProduct.ejs
     includes the form admin users submit to add a new product.
-- adminPage.ejs:
+- adminPage.ejs
     Includes hyperlinks to `audit.ejs` and `addProduct.ejs`.
 This page contains a grid of all available products with corresponding delete buttons.
-- audit.ejs:
+- audit.ejs
    Includes the audit table for all products.
-- login.ejs/signup.ejs:
+- login.ejs/signup.ejs
     This page includes the form users can submit to create/log in to their account
-- products.ejs:
+- products.ejs
    This page contains a grid of available products and code to filter products by tags.
 - shoppingCart.ejs:

 ### Partials